-The big buzz today when it comes to identifying low income and minority group students is the use of universal screening and local norms, concepts that we support and introduced into our own state identification guidelines many years ago.
-But the larger question is what kinds of instruments and procedures we should be using to to make decisions about the opportunities, resources, and encouragement that need to be provided to low-income and minority group students because universal screening tools favor traditional types of skills and creative thinking styles, which may be more indicative of exposure to enriching environments than academic potential.
-Any kind of screening that focuses on norms seldom take into account exogenous factors that influence any and all types of testing and school performance.
-Predictably, this has resulted in more affluent, White students receiving a gifted designation.
+The big buzz today when it comes to identifying low income and minority group students is the use of universal screening and local norms, concepts that we support and introduced into our own state identification guidelines many decades ago (Renzulli & Vassar, 1967).
+But the larger question is what kinds of instruments and procedures we should be using to make decisions about the opportunities, resources, and encouragement that need to be provided to low-income and minority group students because universal screening tools favor traditional types of skills and creative thinking styles, which may be more indicative of exposure to enriching environments than academic potential.
+Any kind of screening that focuses on norms seldom takes into account exogenous factors that influence any and all types of testing and school performance.
+Predictably, this has resulted in more affluent, White students receiving a designation of gifted.
 And when all is said and done, local norms still use the cut-off-score approach that has dominated our identification process.